 The drawbacks of vinyl are it offers little protection from chemicals and micro-organisms, but makes these gloves perfect for handling non-hazardous materials and chemicals.
 Vinyl is also not very form fitting compared to latex or nitrile, giving the wearer limited dexterity and a higher chance that the glove with catch and tear.
 These are best used for food service and other applications where product protection is necessary that but doesn’t require much dexterity or tactile precision.

 Nitrile gloves are made from nitrile butadiene rubber, another synthetic material, making them an alternative for people with latex allergies and has a longer shelf life than latex gloves.
 Nitrile is three times more resistant to punctures than latex, however, once the glove is punctured it will tear completely.
 However, creating a noticeable tear ensures that the wearer replaces the gloves and their hands remain protected.

-Nitrile is close to latex in fit, feel, dexterity and durability, but is more resistant to oils, fats, solvents and chemicals, making them ideal for the chemical industry, laboratories, photochemical industry, agricultural or pesticides applications, meat processing and medical applications.
+Nitrile (compare prices) is close to latex in fit, feel, dexterity, and durability, but is more resistant to oils, fats, solvents, and chemicals, making them ideal for the chemical industry, laboratories, photochemical industry, agricultural or pesticides applications, meat processing, and medical applications.
 Another benefit of nitrile gloves is that they are the most effective in breaking up electrostatic charges and contribute fewer particles to contaminate the work environment for use in cleanrooms.
 They can also tolerate higher temperatures than latex which is a benefit for automotive applications.

 Nitrile gloves come in a variety of thicknesses, powdered, lightly powdered and powder- free like latex and vinyl.
-The only drawback to these gloves are cost.
+The only drawback to these gloves is the cost.
 Nitrile is the most expensive of the three types of gloves.